Internet-Draft Multipath QUIC November 2024

 Error Code:

 A variable-length integer that indicates the reason for abandoning this path.
+NO_ERROR(0x0) indicates that the path is being abandoned without any error being encountered.

 PATH_ABANDON frames are ack-eliciting.
 If a packet containing a PATH_ABANDON frame is considered lost, the peer SHOULD repeat it.

-PATH_STANDBY Frame {
+PATH_BACKUP Frame {

 Type (i) = TBD-03 (experiments use 0x15228c07)